 All this is pretty standard stuff.
 And, if they need them, the vast majority of homes already have such easements in place.

 One last thing: If you are buying one of those multi-unit dwellings, each unit must have its own service shut-offs.

 No surprises here.
 The VA wants to know that the home has a continuous supply of water that’s safe to drink (“potable”).
 And that supply must be adequate for showering, bathing and sanitary uses, as well as drinking.

-It also insists on a hot-water supply, sanitary facilities and the safe disposal of sewage.
+The VA also insists on a hot-water supply, sanitary facilities, and the safe disposal of sewage.
 If there’s any doubt about whether the water’s potable, you may have to install a filtration system.

 You’ll have to sign a declaration that you’re aware of the status of your water supply.
 And that includes an acknowledgment of the need to maintain any filtration system or mechanical chlorinator that exists or is required.

 Shared wells are okay providing they meet similar safe-and-adequate supply conditions.
 But there must be in place a fair and enforceable agreement with the other users over rights to supply and maintenance.